 - The continuous line in a string also represents the flow of blood and the healthy functioning of the brain and body.

-llustrations such as the globe, the brain, people, or as a design brand presenting stroke solidarity itself.
-This can be
+- The string can be used as a storytelling device to create illustrations such as the globe, the brain, people, or as a design brand presenting stroke solidarity itself.

 The stroke solidarity string brand is registered and protected under the Madrid system for the international registration of marks (the "Madrid System").
 The Madrid System was established in 1891 and functions under the Madrid Agreement, and the Madrid Protocol (1989).
 It is administered by the International Bureau of the World Intellectual Property Organization (WIPO) located in Geneva, Switzerland.
 For a list of countries covered by the Madrid Protocol, please click on http://www.wipo.int/madrid/en/

 This offers a trademark owner the possibility to have his trademark protected in several countries by simply filing one application directly with his own national or regional trademark office.
 An international mark so registered is equivalent to an application or a registration of the same mark effected directly in each of the countries designated by the applicant.
 If the trademark office of a designated country does not refuse protection within a specified period, the protection of the mark is the same as if it had been registered by that Office.
 The Madrid system also simplifies greatly the subsequent management of the mark, since it is possible to record subsequent changes or to renew the registration through a single procedural step.
 Further countries may be designated subsequently.

 The WSO distributes the solidarity string globally through designated Lead Agencies and through WSO events such as the World Stroke Congress.

 Lead agencies are authorized agencies that can promote, market and distribute the solidarity strings within their own regions.

 - Lead Agencies must be a member of the WSO, meet certain criteria and have signed a MOU with the WSO prior to being able to distribute the string.
 See below section on criteria.